ppy/osu-wiki/wiki/Tournaments/TWC/2023/en.md

 ## Prizes

 The osu!taiko World Cup 2023 offered a minimum $2,000 cash prize pool and limited-edition merch.
-The prize pool was further increated to $2,185 from [community donations](https://opencollective.com/osu-tournaments/events/osu-taiko-world-cup-2023-13130e56).
+The prize pool was further increased to $2,185 from [community donations](https://opencollective.com/osu-tournaments/events/osu-taiko-world-cup-2023-13130e56).

 | Placing | Prizes |
 | :-: | :-- |